MarcDiethelm/xtc/README.md

 for use in a model.
 Use widely and sparingly.
 - `base` folder: anything that needs to be defined before including any modules: LessCSS variables, mixins, grids, some global JS code like Modernizr or other utilities and libraries and plugins.
-- `mod-something` folders: All your module code and styles absically everything visible that's not pure layout.
+- `mod-something` folders: All your module code and styles, basically everything visible that's not pure layout.
 - `_application` folder: The code that actually starts your app: Terrific bootstrap and any other global logic that depends on modules being available.
 If you need to build themeing into your app, this is the place too.